And if you're just joining us, we've spent a lot of time in our first hour on that very curious New York 23 race.

 So whatever you want to do, I'm prepared to be good with it.

-And that's sort of my way of saying we don't really need to talk about that a whole lot right now.
+And that's sort of my way of saying, we don't really need to talk about that a whole lot right now.

-Are you gonna get the shot?
+Are you going to get the shot?

-Are you not gonna get the shot?
+Are you not going to get the shot?

 Do what you want to do.

-Anything from the weekend is fine, anything in your head, just bounce it off us at 1-800-282-2882.
+Just bounce it off us at 1-800-282-2882.

-Mark Davis, all one word, M-A-R-K-D-A-V-I-S, Mark Davis, all one word in the ever-expanding and ever fascinating world of Twitter.
+Mark Davis, all one word in the ever-expanding and ever-fascinating world of Twitter.

-All I all any American wants to do is to be able to trust those in power to do the right thing.
+And all I ever want, especially in times of trial, hurricane barreling toward our coast, curious disease sweeping across the land, all any American wants to do is to be able to trust those in power to do the right thing.

 The reason I mentioned Katrina is that that's a natural phenomenon that there's not a whole lot we can do about except get out of the way.

-I wish I didn't harbor a nagging pull on my sleeve that they're trying to keep this from becoming their Katrina.
+I wish that with every pronouncement that has come and is going to come from the federal Department of Health and Human Services, I wish I didn't harbor a nagging pull on my sleeve that they're trying to keep this from becoming their Katrina.

 Is it?